lorijta92/machine-learning-exoplanets/README.md

 With my `X` and `y` values set, I then split the data into training and testing sets using `train_test_split` with `stratify=y` to ensure that there was an even distribution of classification values in both data sets.
 Then, I used `MinMaxScaler` to scale both sets of `X` data.

-To find the best K value to use in this model, I created a loop to run through a set of possible K values.
+To find the best k value to use in this model, I created a loop to run through a set of possible k values.
+Because there are three possible classifications, I started the range of k values at 5 with a step of 3 to avoid any even split of classifications.
+Comparing the training and testing scores of each model, it looked like k=14 was the best value, as it had the lowest difference between training and testing scores, without the testing score being higher than the training (which suggests overfitting).

 **Logistic Regression**